alexandre-touret/rest-apis-versioning-workshop/docs/05-conflicts.md

 ## TL;DR: What are you going to learn in this chapter?

+> [!IMPORTANT]
-This chapter covers the following topics:
+> This chapter covers the following topics:

-1. Dig into Backward compatibility hassle and implement a solution to make both of the two versions work
+> 1. Dig into Backward compatibility hassle and implement a solution to make both of the two versions work

 ## Preamble